-What species of kelp live in each place?

 What environmental impacts put kelp at risk?

 Make a list of species that depend on kelp for survival in each ecosystem.
 Remember to consider those who rely on kelp as a habitat, food source, etc.

-Vie ħ/
+Which of the two ecosystems you studied is richer in biodiversity?
+Explain how abiotic factors impact the ecosystem's ability to sustain a diversity of life.

 What can we do to preserve and/or regenerate ecosystems for the coming generations?
 Consider biotic and abiotic components.

 Reflecting on certain Indigenous communities' beliefs of living and non-living spirits, how does this change your understanding of the land, water, and everything within it?

 How has an ecosystem in your local area changed over time?

 What actions can an individual take to improve the abiotic factors of an environment?
 How would these actions affect the living plants, animals, and fungi in the ecosystem?